JaeYoonAI/JaeYoonAI.github.io/_posts/2023-08-24-TIL-Last-Python-Project.markdown

 ---

 Today, I took a zoom class about algorithms from the morning.

-I'm going to compare what I did yesterday with what I edited while listening to the commentary lecture today.
+I felt the need for computational thinking and how tedious the algorithms were.

+After that, I solved the level 1 problem in Programmers for an hour.
+In the end, I was able to solve only 2 problems.
+I felt very helpless because the Google spreadsheet showed how well the people with me were doing.

+But I feel that I have to study harder and will do so in the future.
+I will cover programmers problems and git integration in another post.

+Below are the most difficult problems among the three tasks that I corrected while listening to the lecture.
+It's not finished yet, but I'll try to write down a few things to remember.

 <h1>SNS Posting</h1>